lithodomous/lithodomous.net/README.md

 Lithodomous.net is my personal website, and my gateway to learning github and improving my code skills.
+It's quite the frankenstein of code but its my monster...

 It's quite a mess, but it's my mess and a project I've wanted to work on since forever.
 (What internet-loving kid didn't want their own website!?)